My Dear Cold-Blooded King is a webtoon by Lifelight.

 - The Dreaded: The Blood King.
 The rumors of how terrible he supposedly is keep people on their toes.
 And while he is certainly terrifying when he's angry, he's the furthest thing from tyrannical, something Mei comes to understand when she learns his true identity.

 - Kozuke.
 As the head of the Hebi Gang, he's the most powerful crime lord in the kingdom and the one responsible for all of the abductions of women that resemble Mei.
-Mei in particular comes to fear Kozuke after he physically violates her and threatens her younger brother.
+Mei in particular comes to fear Kozuke after he physically violates her by drawing on her while she's drugged and threatens her younger brother.

 - Everyone Calls Him "Barkeep": The Ambassador's name has never been revealed.
 In a non-canon omake comic, he claims that "Ambassador" is his actual name and that it's a common baby name.

 - Hate Sink: It's evident early on that Prince Hayashi was never meant to be likable.
 He insults Mei on multiple occasions, drugs her in an attempt to initiate Date Rape between her and Ryusaki, and strong-arms his sister into marrying a man she no longer loves and may not have been in love with at all.

 - Heroic Bastard: Ryusaki is of the "somewhat morally gray" variety, but nonetheless cares about the empire.
 If Ryu's implications about Katsu's mother are true, Katsu is a more straightforward variety.